Rajshree-class patrol vessel: Design

 The Rajshree class have displacement of 303 tons and are 48.9 m in length.
 They are fitted with an integrated bridge system (IBS), integrated machine control system (IMCS).
 The vessels are powered by three MTU 16V4000M90 series engines capable of generating 2,720 BHP at 2100 rpm each to propel the vessel at a speed of 31.5 knots using three 71S2 Rolls-Royce Kamewa water jet propulsion.
 At economical speed of 16 knots, they have a range of 1,500 nautical miles.
 The vessels also generates 320 kW of electric power to feed a wide array of on-board sensors and equipment.
 The vessels are also fitted with various terrestrial and satellite based communication systems including a Fleet-500 satellite communication system.

 The ships are equipped with a 30 mm CRN 91 Naval Gun, which is gyro-stabilized with an electro-optical fire control system.
 They can undertake day and night patrolling for anti-smuggling, anti-poaching and fisheries monitoring in shallow waters.
 They also carry on board a high-speed fibre-reinforced plastic boat, two Gemini boats and one water scooter for search and rescue operations.
 They have fully air conditioned and modular accommodation for 6 officers and 34 sailors.

+Operational history

+On the evening of 24 August 2024, ICGS Rajratan, in coordination with Maritime Rescue Coordination Sub Centre (MRCSC) Pipavav and an ICG Dornier 228, rescued 9 crew members of IFB Angel.
+The Fishing Boast was adrift 70 km south of Diu amid rough seas due to an engine failure.
+The boat was later towed to Jafarabad.